material-components/material-components-web/packages/mdc-dialog/README.md

 ### Dialog Action Color ###

-Dialog actions use system colors by default, but you can use a contrasting color, such as the palette’s accent color, to distinguish dialog actions from dialog content.
-To emphasize an action from other contents, add `mdc-dialog__action` to `mdc-button` to apply accent color.
+Dialog actions use system colors by default, but you can use a contrasting color, such as the palette’s secondary color, to distinguish dialog actions from dialog content.
+To emphasize an action from other contents, add `mdc-dialog__action` to `mdc-button` to apply secondary color.

 ```
 <aside class="mdc-dialog">